,

 When you’ve settled on a colour, you can choose a combination of shades and supporting colours that become your brand’s colour palette.

 How many colours you choose is up to you, but as a general rule you’ll want between five and ten colours in your colour palette.
 You won’t use them all at once so it’s important to put together clear guidelines on how and when to use them.
-For example, your logo might just include one colour but you may use several colours for your website.
+For example, your logo might just include one colour but you may use several colours for your business website.

 Choosing colours is a tricky process so using a brand colour palette generator can help you decide on colours that work well together.